Types of housing units

 The Ontario Building Code defines a boarding, lodging, or rooming house ("lodging house") as a building:

-1. that does not exceed three storeys in height or a building area of 600m2,
+1. That does not exceed three storeys in height or a building area of 600 square metres (m2),

-2. in which lodging is provided for more than four tenants, and
+2. In which lodging is provided for more than four persons in exchange for remuneration (i.e. rent), and

 A licensed rental housing unit (RHU):

-• Can be located anywhere residential use is permitted
+• Can generally be located anywhere zoned for residential use

 • Has the same Building and Fire Code requirements as an identical unit that is not rented